tupton/uebersicht-jira-filter/README.md

 Add the extracted widget to your widgets folder.

-Edit `config.json` to edit or add your jira domain and filter id.
+Rename `config.example.json` to `config.json` and edit or add your jira domain and filter id.
 These two fields are required.
 The filter id can be found in the url to view a filter, e.g. [https://jira.atlassian.com/issues/?filter=17531](https://jira.atlassian.com/issues/?filter=17531) translates to:

 ```json
 {